bderose/website/content/home/about.md

-Prior to my time in Berkeley, I studied [math](https://www.pomona.edu/academics/departments/mathematics) and [cs](https://www.pomona.edu/academics/departments/computer-science) at Pomona College and worked on the Analysis and [Experimentation](http://exp-platform.com/) team at Microsoft.
+Prior to my time in Berkeley, I studied [math](https://www.pomona.edu/academics/departments/mathematics) and [cs](https://www.pomona.edu/academics/departments/computer-science) at Pomona College and worked on the [Analysis and Experimentation](http://exp-platform.com/) team at Microsoft.

+I am currently a Staff Engineer building machine learning algorithms which power PayPal's retail personalization and recommender systems for merchants.